 Fig. 5-10: Multiplex position on dummy byte

-Additional information multiplexed on the above dummy byte indicates the information of the TSP.
+Additional information multiplexed on the above dummy byte (multiplex position) indicates the information of its TSP.
 The multiplexed additional information is called ISDB-T\information.

 It should be possible to add the following parity when required.